wyrtwala/craft/docs/start_here.md

 A computer can recieve data in only one way:                      Ports.
 A computer can send data in only one way:                         Ports.
-A computer can only Store Data internally in three places:        Storage Devices; Memory Devices; CPU.

-A program has only two sets of Data:                              Compiled Data; Runtime Data.
+A program has two sets of Data:                                   Compiled Data; Runtime Data.
 A program sorts data into two types:                              Stack; Heap.
 ```